Here are a few things I do well…

 4. Arts and crafts

-I should carry this list everywhere I go to remind me of my short commings.
+I should carry this list everywhere I go to remind me of my shortcomings.
 I should pull this list out every time I find myself standing in front of the sliding glass doors of Michaels Arts and Crafts.
-I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘do not sell this woman adhesives of any kind’.
-I should have my own feature on Pinstrosity.com.
+I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘Do not sell this woman adhesives of any kind’.
+I should have my own feature on pinstrosity.com.

 I should not be allowed to attempt arts and crafts of any kind.

-A quick search on Google or Pinterest will bring you a mind boggling number of results on customizing and making journals.
+A quick search on Google or Pinterest will bring you a mind-boggling number of results on customizing and making journals.
 Any reasonable person would take the time to search the internet and come up with a vague blueprint for their creation.
 Only an impulsive person would head straight for Target and frantically pinball from aisle to aisle throwing notebooks and paperclips and scrapbooking supplies in their cart.
-Here are the supplies I ultimatley came home with…my husband was not thrilled.
+Here are the supplies I ultimately came home with…my husband was not thrilled.

 Lesson 2: Understand Your Supplies